|Executive Office for Administration and Finance|

 Administrative Bulletin #10

-This bulletin supersedes Executive Office for Administration and Finance (A&F) Administrative Bulletin #10, previously issued on January 1, 2010.
-All state agencies in the Executive Department must comply with the provisions of this bulletin.
+This bulletin supersedes Executive Office for Administration and Finance (A&F) Administrative Bulletin #10, previously issued on July 1, 2016.
+All state agencies in the Executive Department under the jurisdiction of an Executive Office established under M.G.L. c.
+6A, § 2 must comply with the provisions of this bulletin.

 Table of Contents: